Category: Password Managers

 Passbolt

-Dashlane fails first because it cannot be deployed on a self hosted server under full administrative control.
+Dashlane fails first because it breaks when the password manager cannot be deployed on a self-hosted server environment under full administrative control.

 Verdict